Vietnam.vn - Nền tảng quảng bá Việt Nam

 Is Bitcoin still "digital gold"?

-This event has once again sparked a long-standing debate about the role of bitcoin: Is it really a "macro hedge" or a kind of "digital gold" capable of fighting crises?
+The event has once again reignited the long-standing debate about bitcoin's role: Is it really a "macro hedge" or a "digital gold" capable of fighting crises?

 While the cryptocurrency market was in the red, traditional safe-haven assets benefited.
-Gold prices jumped more than 1%, surpassing $3,400 an ounce.
-Crude oil prices also surged, at one point rising more than 9%, on concerns about supply disruptions from the world's "oil hub".
+Gold prices jumped more than 1%, surpassing the $3,400/ounce mark.
+Crude oil prices also surged, at one point rising more than 9%, on concerns about supply disruptions from the world's "oil center" region.
 Money also flowed into other safe-haven assets such as US government bonds and strong currencies such as the USD, Japanese yen and Swiss franc.

 This sharp divergence has provided further ammunition for critics of bitcoin's safe-haven role.

-Analysts warn that market sentiment could continue to deteriorate, especially as reports of the conflict continue and show no signs of abating.
+Analysts warn that market sentiment could deteriorate further, especially as reports of the conflict continue and show no signs of abating.
 Iran has vowed “harsh” retaliation, raising the risk of a full-blown regional war.

-Technically, some analysts believe that bitcoin’s next major support level could be around $101,000.
-However, if selling pressure continues to mount on negative geopolitical news, bitcoin could retest lower levels, possibly even filling the CME gap in the $92,000 region.
+Technically, some analysts believe that bitcoin's next major support level could be around $101,000.
+However, if selling pressure continues to increase due to negative geopolitical news, bitcoin could retest lower levels, possibly even filling the CME gap in the $92,000 region.

-Clearly, this event is a stark reminder of the cryptocurrency market’s vulnerability to macroeconomic and geopolitical shocks.
-Despite major strides in institutional adoption and market maturity, bitcoin and other cryptocurrencies have yet to shake off their status as highly volatile and risky assets.
+Clearly, this event is a stark reminder of the sensitivity of the cryptocurrency market to macro and geopolitical shocks.
+Despite major strides in institutional adoption and market maturity, bitcoin and other cryptocurrencies have yet to escape the shadow of a highly volatile and risky asset class.

-In the short term, investors are advised to remain cautious, monitor developments closely, and have a strong risk management strategy in place.
-“Hold tight,” as former BitMEX CEO Arthur Hayes warned, suggesting that this may be a knee-jerk reaction and investors should not panic sell.
+In the short term, investors are advised to be cautious, monitor developments closely and have a strong risk management strategy.
+“Hold tight,” as former BitMEX CEO Arthur Hayes warned, suggesting that this may be just a knee-jerk reaction and investors should not panic sell.

 However, it cannot be denied that the geopolitical "storm" from the Middle East has been, is and will continue to be a major test of bitcoin's resilience and true role in the global financial system.